15 Popular Software as a Service Examples | SaaS Platforms

 HubSpot is a leading SaaS tool for companies and even for companies involved in software.
-It offers companies software for sales, marketing, CRM, CMS and services.
+It offers companies software for sales, marketing, CRM, CMS, and services.
 Marketing software helps companies attract, convert, close and retain visitors.
-It provides a complete marketing, selling and CRM suite.
+It provides complete marketing, selling, and CRM suite.
 The best feature of HubSpot is its economic efficiency, with free trials available from SaaS tools.

-Canva is a company online design tool to help you create social media content.
-It’s a useful SaaS tool with an interface drag and drop.
+Canva is an online design tool company to help you create social media content.
+It’s a useful SaaS tool with a drag and drop interface.
 It has many templates that can help you start right away.
 Select, edit, save, share and download a template.
 A template is available.
-You can generate pictures, blog posts, PPT, book covers, social media posts, PPC posts, posters, flyers, invitation cards and many other types of media.
-It’s free to use the example that makes Canva a perfect SaaS example.
+You can generate pictures, blog posts, PPT, book covers, social media posts, PPC posts, posters, flyers, invitation cards, and many other types of media.
+It’s free to use which makes Canva a perfect SaaS example.